bsmgit/snarky/README.md

 If you host Snarky as a public service, you must make the source code of your version available to users.

-Commercial Hosting: Sapadian offers hosting solutions for Snarky find out more at https://sapadian.com